medialab/hyphe-traph/fosdem2018/index.md

 We decided to redevelop the structure in **python** to limit the amount of different languages used by Hyphe's core.

-We made some new discoveries on the way.
+We made some new discoveries on the way and improved the performance of the Traph even more.

 [https://github.com/medialab/hyphe-traph](https://github.com/medialab/hyphe-traph)